Vineyard Manager & Proprietor

 Matt is a stay at home dad during the week and morphs into our most animated pourer to date!
 He is attentive to wine tasters and appreciative of the conversation, whether novice or conniosseur.
 His favorite KLV wines are the Evergreen Lek Riesling and KLV Red.

 Karin started with us in the summer of 2015 through none other than her love of Riesling and other dry wines.
 She has been an asset to the Tasting Room, as well as becoming a regional Sales Associate for KLV.
 Karin is most happy with a glass of Gently Dry Vignoles and a good book.

 Maria spends her summers on Keuka Lake and helps out part-time in the tasting room.
 She is fantastic and more than helpful at the winery as she keeps surprising us with her many talents, one of which is master gardener.
 Check out our lovely flower beds thanks to Maria!

 John Orsino grew up and graduated high school in Honolulu Hawaii before meeting and marrying a Corning girl and settling in Hammondsport.
 He began working in the vineyard in the late 1980s and has wide experience in all aspects of vineyard work, from grafting and pruning vines to managing them through harvest.
 John is quite gifted and truly understands the vine.
 He has worked for several well-known vineyards in the Finger Lakes.

 Wayne's dedication shines through in his loyal care and attention to the vineyard.
 If something needs to be done, you can find him staying late and arriving early.
-You can always count on Wayne for a good laugh!
+You can also always count on Wayne for a good laugh.

 In Memoriam Ray Hughes